Is Acne-fighting Makeup Better for Acne-prone Skin than Regular Makeup?

 The Essential Information

 Most so-called "acne-fighting" cosmetics contain a small amount of a medication called salicylic acid.
-Some evidence suggests that salicylic acid in low concentrations may improve acne, but no studies have tested makeup products with salicylic acid on people with acne.
+Some evidence suggests that salicylic acid in low concentrations may improve acne.
+But does that mean that cosmetics that contain salicylic acid are better for acne?
+Not necessarily.

 Here is my advice: